sneakysneak/docs/pages/installing-templates-api/install-cycle-template.md

     "TemplateId": "7ad2265e-2ff0-477b-b913-cae1dfde2ea8"
 }

-Installing the Template will also install all required Connectors for the Cycle to run.
+Installing the Template will also install all the Connectors required for the Cycle to run.

 [How to Get Template Prerequisites](./get-cycle-prerequisites)